ssvassiliev/Summer_School_General/_episodes/01-intro_to_parallel_computing.md

 - "Modern computers have several levels of parallelism"
 ---

-Introduce setup and connection to cluster someplace before using examples.
-Concrete examples of weak/strong scaling.
-Drive by nature of the problem.
-Compilers auto avx.
-Specific loop structure.

 ### Why to learn parallel computing?
 - Building faster serial computers became constrained due to both physical and practical reasons.